vimona3ds/diverge-3/docs/development_diary.md

 - Basic React application structure is set up with TypeScript
 - Webpack configuration is in place for development and production builds
 - Core dependencies are installed (React, Three.js, Tone.js, UUID)
+- Jest and ts-jest are set up for unit testing

 ## Feature Status